k-mack/codeforpdx-pass/docs/design/filenow.md

 A critical aspect to the problem PASS is solving is easing the transfer of documents from an individual to an organization.

-* Record the location (URL) and cloud storage service provider
+This needs more thought.
+Some ideas:

+* Bulk share
+* TODO

+## Requirements

 The following user stories capture the high-level requirements:

-* As an individual, I want to add a new file to _\<storage service\>_ through Document Lookup.
+* As an individual, I want to add a new file to _\<storage service\>_ through FileNow.
-* As an individual, I want to add a file to Document Lookup that already exists in my _\<storage service\>_ account.
+* As an individual, I want to add a file to FileNow that already exists in my _\<storage service\>_ account.
-* As an organization, I want to indicate to an individual whether she has the necessary documents in their Document Lookup for one of my services.
+* As an organization, I want to indicate to an individual whether she has the necessary documents in their FileNow for one of my services.
 * As an individual, I want to quickly send a copy of one or more files that are dispersed across one or more cloud storage services over email.

-Supported storage services shall be:
+Supported storage services will cover the dominate share of cloud storage and shall be:

 * Google Drive
 * Apple iCloud